kumahq/kuma-website/docs/docs/dev/explore/dpp-on-universal.md

 If data plane proxy is shutdown gracefully, the `Dataplane` resource is automatically deleted by kuma-cp.

-If data plane proxy went down ungracefully, then Dataplane resource won't be deleted immediately.
-The following sequence of the events should happen:
+If the data plane proxy goes down ungracefully, the `Dataplane` resource is not deleted immediately.
+The following happens: of the events should happen:
 1. Since xDS connection between proxy and kuma-cp is inactive, Dataplane proxy will be marked as Offline after `KUMA_METRICS_DATAPLANE_IDLE_TIMEOUT`, by default it happens after 5 minutes.